Clarissa Sligh: Early life and education

 Sligh was born in Washington, D.C.
 She grew up in a large working-class family and "went to segregated schools in a predominantly white Virginia county."
 In 1955, at the age of 15, she was the lead plaintiff in a school desegregation case in Virginia (Thompson v County School Board of Arlington County).

 Sligh attended the traditionally African-American Hampton Institute in Hampton, Virginia, where she earned a bachelor's degree in mathematics in 1961.
 In 1972, she received a bachelor's degree in Visual Arts from Howard University in Washington DC, and in 1973, an MBA from the Wharton School at the University of Pennsylvania.
 In 1999, she received a Master of Fine Arts degree in Visual Arts from Howard University.

 Career

-Before working as an artist, Sligh had a job at NASA where she worked in the manned space flight program.
+Before working as an artist, Sligh had a job at NASA where she worked in the crewed space flight program.
 In 1987, Sligh was able to leave her day job to focus on working as an artist.